betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 - documentation: ctzsnooze, Vitroid, SupaflyFPV, haslinghuis, belrik
 - extra testing: rabbitAmbulance, xxXyz, sek101
 - all the really tough stuff: SteveCEvans, ledvinap, karatebrot

+- RSSI for diversity setups now appears as `<dBm>:<channel>`.  eg -33:2 means -33dBm signal strength on diversity channel 2.
+- User can now configure HD OSD reliably from Configurator
+- if `OSD_HD` is defined in the build, the OSD configuration will default to HD
-- Launch Control now a standard option
+- Launch Control is now a standard option.
-- an issue where a sensor that was not enabled on power was incorrectly saved as not being enabled by the user
+- fixed an issue where a sensor that was not enabled on power was incorrectly saved as not being enabled by the user
-- DShot Telemetry now independent of RPM Filtering, fixing minor related issues including dynamic idle: ctzsnooze,
+- DShot Telemetry is now independent of RPM Filtering, fixing minor related issues including dynamic idle: ctzsnooze,
 - Extended DShot telemetry: danielMosquera, belrik, haslinghuis
 - ICM42605 added to list of gyros with overflow protection: tbolin
 - DShot code stability improvements and fixes: many people